iomesh/docs/docs/cluster-operations/scale-out-cluster.md

 sidebar_label: Scale Out Cluster
 ---

-If you have the IOMesh Enterprise edition, you can scaling out the cluster online without interrupting its operation.
+If you have the IOMesh Enterprise edition, you can scale out the cluster online without interrupting its operation.
 However, scaling out is not possible with the Community edition that only allows a maximum of three meta or chunk pods.
 When scaling out the cluster, you can choose to add chunk pods, meta pods, or both at the same time.

 **Prerequisite**